VioletEvergarden0627/manik-calculator/README.md

 Access the application in your browser at http://localhost:8080.

+## Modification to Code
+pom.xml file maven dependencies changed from bugfinder to bugspotter Modified dockerfile

 ## Testing
 ### Smoke Test
 A smoke test script is provided in the project.
 To run the smoke test, execute the following command in the project root directory: